jinsenglin/mac/DOCKER.md

 see https://docs.docker.com/docker-for-mac/kubernetes/

 Kubernetes is only available in Docker for Mac 17.12 CE Edge.
 Kubernetes support is not included in Docker for Mac 17.12 CE Stable.

+---

+Download -> Open -> Drop into Applications -> Eject -> Remove